Mynogs/PPV2-Simulation-System/README.md

 P+ is stickware, so there is no install process and no installer.
 Simply unpack the nested archive in a folder on your computer disk or on a USB stick.
 Be sure you have read and write permission for this folder.

 ### Install blocks
-1. To install a block library, download the repository as zip file.
+1. To install a block library, download the repository as zip file
-2. Unpack the zip file.
+2. Unpack the zip file
-3. If there is a ´.bmp´ file copy the file to the Library folder in the P+ program folder.
+3. If there are a `.bmp` file copy the file to the Library folder in the P+ program folder
-4. Copy the folder to the Library folder
+4. Copy the folder to the library folder